victorjonsson/Arlima/README.md

 the list that you created on step 2.
 4. Go to "Article lists" -> "Manage lists" and start stuffing your article list with interesting content.

 *Tip!
-Install the plugins WP Related Posts and Scissors Continued to get even more functionality out of Arlima*
+Install the plugins Microkid's Related Posts and Scissors Continued to get even more functionality out of Arlima*

 ## Authors